Tom Paris: Relationships

 One member of the crew with whom Paris initially had a somewhat difficult relationship was Chakotay because of their history in the Maquis.
 Paris also expressed dislike of Chakotay's leadership as he felt that Chakotay was not flexible regarding Starfleet protocols, insisting that he overruled most of the other officers' suggestions and opinions.
-These tensions even escalated to the point where Paris had to placed in the brig after pushing Chakotay to the floor.
+These tensions even escalated to the point where Paris had to be placed in the brig after pushing Chakotay to the floor.
 However, it was later revealed that these tensions were all a ruse in a plot to expose a traitor on Voyager, though unbeknownst to Chakotay.
 Fortunately, throughout Voyager's seven-year journey home, Paris and Chakotay reconciled (in part due to Paris having earned Chakotay's trust) and became good friends.

 Initially, Paris and Neelix also often got into personal conflicts due to the former's often fraternizations with Kes, who was Neelix's girlfriend.
 Neelix felt jealous of Paris as the latter had given Kes a special locket for her birthday.
 They later resolved their differences after taking care of an alien baby together while on an away mission.
 When Paris appeared to be departing the ship in the episode "Investigations", Neelix was shown to be greatly concerned for Paris.
 When he later found out that Paris was part of a plot to expose a spy aboard Voyager, he volunteered to take part in the plot to bring back Paris safely.
 When Torres' baby was announced during Voyager's last year in the quadrant, Paris had initially thought of Neelix to be the child's godfather, though Neelix had to give the role to the Doctor as the former already had goddaughter Naomi Wildman.